-The telecommunications provisions2 have two main features.
+The telecommunications provisions4 have two main features.
 The first is the mandate for negotiations under threat of unilateral measures.
 The USTR is required to identify as "priority foreign countries" those countries that deny "mutually advantageous market opportunities" to US telecommunications equipment and services.
 After receiving the USTR's report, the President is directed to initiate negotiations to conclude bilateral or multilateral agreements that ensure market opportunities for US products and services.
-Should an agreement not be concluded after a set period of time
+Should an agreement not be concluded after a set period of time (the law specifies 18 months, or in the case of additional designation, one year from the date of designation), an array of measures are open to the President, including abrogation of US obligations regarding imports and government procurement of telecommunications equipment.

-2 Sections 1371-1382 of the Omnibus Trade and Competitiveness Act of 1988: The

-[&]quot;Telecommunications Trade Act of 1988.
+Sections 1371-1382 of the Omnibus Trade and Competitiveness Act of 1988: The "Telecommunications Trade Act of 1988.